ELS-RD/anonymisation/README.md

     - `ADDRESS`: addresses *(**very** badly done by `Temis`)*
         - there is no way to always guess if the address owner is a `PERS` or an `ORGANIZATION`, therefore this aspect is not managed
     - `DATE`: any date, in numbers or letters *(not done by `Temis`)*
+    - `RG` : ID of the legal case
+    - `UNKNOWN` : only for train set, indicates that no loss should be apply on the word, whatever the prediction is

-> Only taking care of `PERS` has been tried at first.
+> Only taking care of `PERS` and `ADDRESS` has been tried at first.
-It appeared that there was some issues with other entity types.
+It appeared that there was some issues with the other entity types.
-Therefore, they have been added, greatly improving the quality of `PERS` recognition.
+Therefore, these entity types have been added, greatly improving the quality of `PERS` recognition.
-`BAR` and `DATE` where very easy to add and are useful for some specific purposes.
+`RG`. `BAR` and `DATE` where very easy to add and are useful for some specific purposes.

 Type of entities to add in the future:

 - phone numbers
 - social security numbers
 - credit card number
-- RG

 All the types to add may be managed by `regex`.